 The Pieps Freeride is the smallest and lightest model we tested and is half the size of several of the contenders.

-The Pieps Freeride operates on a single AA battery, there are few models that operate on one battery including the Ortovox S1+.
-This is part of what helps the Freeride be the lightest, smallest product on the market.
+The Pieps Freeride operates on a single AA battery which helps the Freeride be the lightest, smallest product on the market.